NREL-Sienna/PowerSystems.jl/docs/src/modeler/time_series.md

     add_time_series!(sys, component, forecast)
 ```

-In order to save space in memory for the storage of time series data, time series can be shared across devices to avoid repetition.
+In order to optimizw the storage of time series data, time series can be shared across devices to avoid repetition.
 If the same forecast applies to multiple components then can call `add_time_series!` passing the collection of components that share the time series data.

 ```julia
     add_time_series!(sys, components, forecast)